 Thanks to the generous contributions of these groups and our volunteers the MCP Orchard Project has been able to finance the planting of nineteen new local heritage trees, establish a wildflower area in the mound beneath the bench, and enclose the orchard site to make it a clear, defined space for community use and educational purposes.
 This also means we can protect new planting and improve the biodiversity within the site.

 The orchard is now a lovely space with a particular emphasis on encouraging wildlife.
 The trees are thriving, there are wild flowers and a bee hive and plans to further enhance the area.
-For 2016 we are looking at completing the small hedgerow within the fence and adding a bird feeding area is being created just beyond the fence.
+In 2016 a hedgerow within the fence was established and in 2017 a bird feeding area is being created just beyond the fence.

 The MCP Orchard Project is managed by volunteers in collaboration with the Cambridge Sports Lake Trust.
 We are always looking for volunteers to help maintain and plant in the orchard.
 Work parties are generally held once a month (usually the first Sunday at 10.30am) and can involve anything from general maintenance, weeding and mulching, planting and pruning workshops to fun picnics, species monitoring and apple pressing.
 It's a friendly group, open to all, with no experience necessary (and there's always biscuits!).